bang-olufsen/bang_olufsen-hacs/README.md

   - Modify button attributes
 - Delete pages
 - Entity state as a button's "content"
+- "Preview" value shown in the middle of buttons
 - Battery charging Binary Sensor Entity
 - Battery Level Sensor Entity
 - System status Event entity (Can be used as a proximity sensor)